JosephEudave/Piper-TTS-Trainer/README.md

 2. Verify your metadata.csv format
 3. Make sure all paths in config.json are correct
 4. Check that you have enough disk space
+5. Ensure the virtual environment is properly activated
-5. Ensure all dependencies are installed correctly
+6. Make sure all dependencies are installed correctly by running `pip list` in the activated environment

 ## 📚 Additional Resources